pedroyzkrak/React_Node_Redux_courses/README.md

 # React_Node_Redux_courses
- Repository used to study react, redux and hopefully other related stuff.
+ Repository used to study node, react, redux and hopefully other related stuff.